OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 # Introduction

 Error handling is a part of the overall security of an application.
-Except in movies, an attack always begin by a **Reconnaissance** phase in which the attacker will try to gather as many technical information (often *name* and *version* properties) as possible about the target like for example the application server, the technologies, the frameworks, the libraries...
+Except in movies, an attack always begin by a **Reconnaissance** phase in which the attacker will try to gather as much technical information (often *name* and *version* properties) as possible about the target like, for example, the application server, the technologies, the frameworks, the libraries...

-So, if errors are not well handled then it can highly facilitate the work for an attacker into this initial phase that is very important for the rest of the whole attack.
+Unhandled errors facilitate the work for an attacker in this initial phase, which is very important for the rest the attack.

-The following [link](http://blog.cipher.com/the-6-primary-phases-of-penetration-testing) provide an example of description of the differents phases of an attack.
+The following [link](http://blog.cipher.com/the-6-primary-phases-of-penetration-testing) provides a description of the different phases of an attack.

 # Context

-Issues at error handling level can reveal many information about the target and can be also used to identify injection point into the target's features.
+Issues at the error handling level can reveal a lot of information about the target and can also be used to identify injection points in the target's features.

-Below is an example of disclosure of technologies stack, here Struts2 and Tomcat version, via an exception rendered to the user:
+Below is an example of the disclosure of a technology stack, here Struts2 and Tomcat version, via an exception rendered to the user:

 ```text
 HTTP Status 500 - For input string: "null"